fitnr/populateform/README.md

 # Populateform

 Populate a form with data from a query string.
-Super useful if have a form as part of some dynamic content on your page.
+Super useful if you have a form as part of some dynamic content on your page, but don't need the weight of an entire library or framework.

 Populateform is dependency-free, platform-agnostic and super-lightweight (< 1 KB).